PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 SOCIAL SERVICES

-During the year, you will be asked to evaluate our program.
-However, we would appreciate your feedback on our program and welcome your comments at any time.
+During the year, you will be asked to complete a survey to evaluate our program.
+However, we appreciate your feedback on our program and welcome your comments at any time.
 We are here to meet the needs of the community and welcome suggestions.

 BEHAVIOR GUIDELINES